2018 NFC Championship Game: Legal action

 A group of Saints fans and season ticket holders upset with the controversial non-call and the subsequent outcome of the game filed a lawsuit against the NFL on January 27, 2019.
 The lawsuit, filed by Tommy Badeaux and Candis Lambert "individually and on behalf of New Orleans Saints Season Ticket Holders, New Orleans Saints National Fan Base a/k/a The Who Dat Nation and any party with interest that has been affected by the outcome," named Roger Goodell and the NFL as defendants.
 The lawsuit asked the Louisiana Court "to mandate the extraordinary step of ordering a replay of the NFC Championship Game, and for damages to all putative class member Saints fans.
 The consequences of ordering a replay of the NFC Championship Game or any portion of the game cannot be overstated".
 Such an order would have been the first in history.
 The next day, the NFL publicly acknowledged the missed call for the first time.
 In the same press release, they asked that the lawsuit be thrown out on the grounds that "this kind of dispute implicates no legally cognizable rights".
 The court denied the plaintiffs request to replay the game days later.
 There was also petition on Change.org made requesting that Goodell declare a rematch between the Rams and the Saints on January 27, the Sunday before the Super Bowl.
 A total of 760,512 people signed the petition, but no such action was taken.

+The day after the game, Saints owner Gayle Benson released a statement announcing that she was "aggressively" pursuing for the NFL to make policy changes "to ensure no team and fan base is ever put in a similar position again."
+Notable Louisiana politicians came out in support of Benson, including New Orleans mayor LaToya Cantrell.
+On January 23, U.S. Representative Cedric Richmond called for Roger Goodell to be invited to testify before the House Judiciary Committee's Subcommittee on the Administrative State, Regulatory Reform, and Antitrust in regards to the result of the game.
+These calls were echoed by U.S. Senator Bill Cassidy when he delivered a speech before the Senate floor on January 25.